 Once I removed the offending food (gluten) and flooded my body with nutrient-dense foods, my body began to heal.
 I believe it recovered more quickly because of the good-for-you foods I put in it.

-Read How I Healed from Celiac Disease Naturally and my book, Dear Gluten, It’s Not Me, It’s You, to learn about my healing process.
+I encourage you to read my article, How I Healed from Celiac Disease Naturally, and my book, Dear Gluten, It’s Not Me, It’s You, to learn how I healed my body and put my celiac disease symptoms into remission.

 Lesson #5: It’s Okay Not to Be Okay